FAI-Solutions/move-window-between-desktops/README.md

 # move-window-between-desktops

-Move your active window to the next or previous virtual desktop on **Windows 10 / 11** with a single keyboard shortcut - a feature Microsoft should have included long ago.
+Windows 10 and 11 let you switch between virtual desktops using Ctrl+Win+Arrow, but they lack a built-in shortcut to move the currently active window to another desktop.
+This script fills that gap by allowing you to move your active window to the next or previous virtual desktop on Windows 10 / 11 with a single keyboard shortcut  - a feature Microsoft should have included long ago.

 Built with [AutoHotkey v2](https://www.autohotkey.com/) and [VirtualDesktopAccessor](https://github.com/Ciantic/VirtualDesktopAccessor).